nobleprogdwpterraform/cka-kubernetes-administrator/8-Maintenance-And-Upgrade/installing-v1.32.md

-# Destroy existing VMs for new cluster with v1.31 setup
-vagrant destroy --force
-vagrant up

 # 1. Update the apt package index and install packages needed to use the Kubernetes apt repository
 {
     sudo apt-get update